viktorcsimma/agdalache/docs/source/structure/frontend/testing.rst

   target_sources(${PROJECT_NAME}Test PRIVATE main.cpp Test1.cpp Test2.cpp ...)

-For details on how to write the tests themselves, see the Catch2 documentation: https://github.com/catchorg/Catch2/tree/devel/docs.
+For details on how to write the tests themselves, see the `Catch2 documentation <https://github.com/catchorg/Catch2/tree/devel/docs>`_.